 6. Watch historical movies.

 I also have a ton of movie guides to go along with them.
-(I also have them on Teachers Pay Teachers.)
+(You can also find them on Teachers Pay Teachers.)

 7. Watch docudramas.